 Since these birds were dark in color, Cook believed their feathers wouldn’t become discolored from exposure to Britain’s polluted air.
 However, after the development of the black variety, several other Orpington colors were developed.

-Breed standard white, black, blue, and buff, although there are many other available varieties that aren’t included as official breed standard colors.
+Breed standard colors include white, black, blue, and buff, although there are many other available varieties that aren’t included as official breed standard colors.

 Today, the Buff Orpington is the most popular type.
 While they otherwise look similar to Cook’s original Orpington, their feathers are a soft golden color.